rosalyn28/repo1/README.md

 This is a Java-based Calculator project containing source files for implementing calculator functionalities.
 The main logic seems to be handled by Calc.java and Calculator.java.
 Technologies Used
 Java – Core programming language for logic and UI.
-Swing (Possibly) – If it has a GUI interface.
+Java Swing for GUI interface.

 # How to Use This Project